 - Follow the Bureau of Consular Affairs on Twitter and Facebook.

 - Bookmark the Bureau of Consular Affairs website, which contains the current Travel Warnings and Travel Alerts as well as the Worldwide Caution.

 - In the event of an emergency, contact us at 1-888-407-4747 toll-free within the United States and Canada, or via a regular toll line, 1-202-501-4444, from other countries.

 - Take some time before traveling to consider your personal security and checking for useful tips for traveling safely abroad.

-- Because there is no U.S. Embassy presence in Bhutan, getting your lost or stolen U.S. passport replaced can be complicated and costly.
-If you are without a passport you will be required to seek permission to exit Bhutan from Bhutanese immigration authorities, and also obtain advance permission to enter the receiving country from that country’s immigration authorities.
-The receiving country’s immigration officials may or may not grant such permission.
-If permission is not granted, a consular officer from the U.S. Embassy or Consulate in the receiving country must meet you at the receiving country airport prior to immigration checks to bring you a new passport.
-The State Department charges fees for this call-out service, which can total several hundred dollars per hour, in addition to the passport fees.
+- replace a stolen or lost passport.
+However, because there is no U.S. Embassy presence in Bhutan, getting your lost or stolen U.S. passport replaced can be complicated and costly, and U.S. citizens are advised to take extreme care with their passports.
+To replace a passport, you must gain permission to exit Bhutan, and also obtain permission to enter a receiving country that has a U.S. Embassy without a passport.
+Immigration authorities may not grant permission.
+If permission is not granted, a consular officer from a U.S. Embassy or Consulate in the receiving country may be able meet you at the receiving country airport, at significant additional cost in addition to passport fees.

 Please see our information for victims of crime, including possible victim compensation programs in the United States.

 CRIMINAL PENALTIES: You must obey all Bhutanese laws while you are traveling in Bhutan.

 - If you violate them, even without knowing you did, you may be expelled, arrested, or imprisoned.

 - Penalties for possessing, using, or trafficking in illegal drugs in Bhutan are severe, including long jail sentences and heavy fines, or death.